MartinPellizzer/notes/manipulation/lying/index.md

 this takes a lot of cognitive load the more you lie and get away with it, the more inclined you are to lie again.

+### our parents teach us to lie
+parents lie to their kids all the time stop feeling guilty about lying to your kids about Santa

+### a liar is made
+becoming a good liar is a learned skill lie > undetected > positive reinforcement > more lies > lies become automatic cronic liars are a real thing when it comes to deception, practice really does make perfect master the stress of lying the high of getting away with lying become a drug, an addiction sometimes, old body language "tells" are not enough to spot a liar

+### a liar is caught
+old body language = reading a person's stress signals as deception not everyone feels stress about lying master manipulators reflection of deception
+	1. facial expressions
+	2. gestures and body language
+	3. voice
+	4. verbal style
+	5. verbal statement
+tips:
+	- move closer to people side to signal you are on the same team
+	- mirror to increase rapport fast
+	- use the world we

+## the no-stress barometer process
+overwhelming amount of info, still you need to act fast while reducing stress too many choices = shut down not alone more choice > more anxiety never second-guess

+**worthy of thread**
+1. gathering intel
+	- establish baseline
+		- behaviour
+		- tone of voice
+		- pitch
+		- word choices
+		- nonverbal + verbal signals
+2. the wiretap
+	- expose the meaning behind the words
+	- words vs nonverbal? who wins?
+		- talkative and animated, of flat-out refusing to talk?
+3. the stakeout
+	- facial faux pas
+	- microexpressions
+	- mismatch between expressions and words
+4. the full body surveillance
+	- shoulder shrugging?
+	- leg rubbing?
+5. the interrogation
+	- roll up your sleeves and finish them off
+	- breaking technique
+	- learn questions and tricks
+	- the mental demands that give the liar nowhere to run or hide

+## post mortem: the self-exam
+APE > analyze (post-mortem to improve next time) paranoia hypervigilance heal yourself, cure the dishonsty

+## what's at stake?
+why do you thing he's lying?
+what do you gain in unmasking him? intuiton cocky stupid the less they have to lose, the less the anxiety, the more the lies emotional investmet is the biggest predictor of your success don't live in denial toxic liars

+## recap
+we are all born liars ("good" lies vs bad lies) we are all born lovers, too always ask yourself, "wht's at stake"

+## when to use the bs barometer